withfatpanda/illuminate-wordpress/README.md

 trying to build it out to suit more sophisticated purposes.

-Unfortunately, using WordPress to build applications isn't as easy as building applications using other Frameworks—there is a "WordPress way," and it mostly leaves us wanting for easier ways of expressing ourselves through code—oh the irony of a content management system that arrests expression!
+Unfortunately, using WordPress to build applications isn't as easy as building applications using other frameworks—there is a "WordPress way," and it mostly leaves us wanting for easier ways of expressing ourselves through code.
+(Oh the irony of a content management system that arrests expression!)

 ## So, what does easier look like?